jibingl/CCNA-CCNP/subnetting.md

 2. Writing down the subnets created by following below rules.
    - Copying the given IP address;
    - Setting the *divided-octet* (It's 4th octet in this case) and all afterwards to 0 so that you have the start point;
-   - Inreasing the *divided-octet* by the *increment-number* (It's 32 in this case) to get each subnet's 1st IP;
+   - Inreasing the *divided-octet* by the *increment-number* (It's 32 in this case) to get each subnet;
    ```
    1st subnet: 192.168.100.0          <--- Set the divided-otect (4th octet) to 0.
    2nd subnet: 192.168.100.32
    3rd subnet: 192.168.100.64
-   4th subnet: 192.168.100.96         <--- This is your target subnet because the given network IP address falls into the range.
+   4th subnet: 192.168.100.96         <--- This is your target subnet because the given network IP address falls into this subnet.
    5th subnet: 192.168.100.128
    6th subnet: 192.168.100.160
    ...